-Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 22nd day of May 2013.
+Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 30th day of May 2013.

-Signature Title

 /s/ Joseph B. Alala, III Chief Executive Officer, President and Chairman of the Board of Directors (Principal

 Joseph B. Alala, III Executive Officer)

-/s/ John F. McGlinn Chief Financial Officer, Chief Operating Officer, Secretary and Treasurer (Principal
+Chief Operating Officer, Secretary and Treasurer

-John F. McGlinn Financial Officer)
+John F. McGlinn

+/s/ Stephen A. Arnall Chief Financial Officer (Principal Financial Officer)

+Stephen A. Arnall

 Director

 M. Hunt Broyhill

-/s/ H. Paul Chapman Director
+Director

 H. Paul Chapman

-/s/ Larry W. Carroll Director
+Director

 Larry W. Carroll

-/s/ R. Charles Moyer Director
+Director

 R. Charles Moyer

-By: /s/ Joseph B. Alala III
+By: /s/ Joseph B. Alala, III

-Joseph B. Alala III
+Joseph B. Alala, III

 Attorney-in-fact